Complete intersection varieties with ample cotangent bundles

-the complete intersection \( X \bydef H_{1}\cap\dotsb\cap H_{c} \) of general hypersurfaces \( H_{1}\in\abs*{\O(d_{1})},\dotsc,H_{c}\in\abs*{\O(d_{c})} \) has ample cotangent bundle. \end{theo} During the last steps of the preparation of this paper, we were informed that Xie announced a proof of ampleness of the cotangent bundles of general complete intersections in \(\P^{N}\), with codimensions at least as large as their dimensions, with a uniform lower bound on the degrees \(d_{i}\geq N^{N^{2}}\) (\cite{Xie15}).
-In the case \(M=\P^{N}\), his result is thus stronger than Theorem~\ref{thm:ample}, concerning the hypothesis on the degrees.

-Since ampleness is an open condition in families, to prove Theorem~\ref{thm:ample} for one fixed multi-degree \(d_{1},\dotsc,d_{c}\), it suffices to show the existence of an example complete intersection \(H_{1}\cap\dotsc\cap H_{c}\) with ample cotangent bundle and the required multi-degree.
-Our construction of such examples (see Section~\ref{sse:bihom}) has two inherent flaws, that are equally inconsequential regarding our main result.
+Our proof of Theorem~\ref{thm:ample} has two inherent flaws, that are equally inconsequential regarding our main result.
 The first one is that we cannot use powers of different very ample divisors to define \(H_{1},\dotsc,H_{c}\).
-The second one is that the lower bound on the degrees is not uniform (namely it depends on the direction).
+The second one is that the lower bound on the degrees is not uniform (namely it depends on the direction \(\mathbi{\delta}\)).
+Moreover, our estimate of \(\nu(\mathbi{\delta})\) is only ``almost effective'', because it depends on some integer \(m(\mathbi{\delta})\) involved in some Noetherianity argument (see Theorem~\ref{thm:ampleStrong} in Sect.~\ref{sse:positivity}).

-Let us mention that a factorization trick due to Xie (pp.~21--23 in \cite{Xie15}) could be adapted in our situation to give a uniform lower bound on the degrees, modulo a technical generalization of our arguments.
+During the last steps of the preparation of this paper, we were informed that Xie announced a proof of the ampleness of cotangent bundles of general complete intersections in \(M=\P^{N}\) having codimensions at least as large as their dimensions, with a uniform lower bound on the degrees \(d_{1},\dotsc,d_{c}\gtrsim N^{N^{2}}\) (\cite{Xie15}).
+His result is thus stronger than Theorem~\ref{thm:ample}, concerning the hypothesis on the degrees.
+Let us mention that his ``product coup'' could be adapted in our situation to give a uniform lower bound on the degrees, modulo a technical generalization of our arguments.

+Soon after a preliminary version of the present paper was made available on arXiv, Deng was able to give an effective bound on \(m(\mathbi{\delta})\), which, in the particular case \(d_{1}=\dotsb=d_{c}=d\), allowed him to derive the effective lower bound \(d\geq 8c(2N)^{N+c}\).
+Combining this with Xie's ``product coup'', Deng has made our proof fully effective, with the uniform lower bound \( d_{1},\dotsc,d_{c} \geq 16c^{2}(2N)^{2N+2c} \) in Theorem~\ref{thm:ample} (see~\cite{Den16,Den17}).